TheOrbitals/OrbitViewer/README.md

 ## Process

-In the near term, this project will achieve feature parity with the original Orbit Viewer but using current web technologies (specifically the Canvas API).
+In the near term, this project will achieve feature parity with the original Orbit Viewer using current web technologies (specifically the ES6 and the Canvas API).
 After that, it will add a number of features that make it an even better experience on the web such as being embedded in other pages and fullscreen support.

 This readme will evolve as the more of the project is implemented.
 You can see the current progress by viewing the demo page.